 when making your application.
 Applicants will be advised of the outcome of their application in the weeks following the meeting.

-Grant money is not repaid unless the property is sold within six months of receipt of the grant.
+Grant money is not repaid unless the property is sold within twelve months of receipt of the grant.
 In this instance, grant money must be repaid to the Fund in full.

 Grants will not be issued in full until the entire scope of funded works have been completed and the Fund’s Conservation Architect has undertaken all necessary inspections and approvals.
 Payment will be via an electronic bank transfer.
 Payment can only be made if the EFT details have been provided on the signed agreement.